Open Access

 Author Rights

-Authors retain copyright of their work.
-You can share, present, and reuse your article without seeking publisher permission.
+Authors retain copyright of their work and the right to reuse their article in their own teaching, presentations, theses, and subsequent research without seeking publisher permission.

 How We Sustain Open Access